 - ISO/IEC 10646:2012 [3rd edition, 2012-06-01]

-- Amd.2 (2014) : Caucasian Albanian, Psalter Pahlavi, Old Hungarian, Mahajani, Grantha, Modi, Pahawh Hmong, Mende, and other characters
+- Amd.
+2 (2014) : Caucasian Albanian, Psalter Pahlavi, Mahajani, Grantha, Modi, Pahawh Hmong, Mende Kikakui, and other characters (NB Amd.
+2 was never published as it was incorporated into the 4th edition)

 As can be seen, the amendments to the first two-part edition (1993) were done piecemeal, with one script per amendment.
 Since the publication of the first combined edition (2003) an amendment covers a basket of different scripts and character additions which often corresponds to the additions to a particular version of Unicode.